 Salmon Croquettes are crisp, crunchy bundles of deliciousness for a quick dinner.
 Another plus is a few ingredients, canned pink salmon, eggs, minced onion, and saltine cracker crumbs.
 My mother prepared the noon meal for a halfway house in the town where I grew up in the late 60s and early 70s.
 I remember she would make Salmon C roquettes every Friday.

-Mama's Southern Style Potato Salad {Granny's Recipe}
+Old Fashioned Southern Style Potato Salad

 Homemade Pimento Cheese and Homemade Chicken Salad {Did You Know August is Officially National Sandwich Month?}